AMWA-TV/is-11/docs/Data Model.md

 # Data Model: Identifier Mapping

-[IS-04][IS-04] uses a logical data model which is extended in this specification with the addition of the Inputs and Outputs resources.
 All the language in IS-04 takes precedence.

 In order to ensure consistent behaviour in a facility employing this identity, some rules apply when generating and handling identifiers.